Variable star: Cepheids and cepheid-like variables

 These stars are metal-poor, population II analogues of δ Scuti variables and are mainly found in globular clusters.
 They exhibit fluctuations in their brightness in the order of 0.7 magnitude (about 100% change in luminosity) or so with short periods of 1 to 3 hours.
-They have masses in the range of 1.0 solar.
+They have masses in the range of 1.0 suns.
 Within a cluster, they are referred to as pulsating blue stragglers, presumably being formed from the merger of two ordinary stars in a close binary system.
 SX Phe variables are slow rotators and most pulsation modes are radial.